 - A copy of the story, "Flame of Learning, Chalice of Love"

 - A copy of Leader Resource 1, Unitarian Service Committee Chalice

 - Item(s) with images of the Unitarian Universalist chalice symbol including the two connecting circles

-- Optional: Read the story, "Circles of Light" and/or other background materials.
+- Optional: A copy of the story, "Circles of Light"

 Preparation for Activity

 - Read and print out the interactive story, "Flame of Learning, Chalice of Love."
 Be prepared to present the story.